 We take pride in the strong AGL culture built around our five values - One Team, Delivery, Authentic, Safe & Sustainable and Vitality - which create the framework for delivering our brand promise of 'Actions, not words'.
 Every year we seek our employees' views on how they feel about working at AGL.
 We use this feedback to make AGL a better place to work, which in turn allows us to give our customers a better experience.
 Last year I reported that AGL's overall employee engagement score had increased by 10 percent on the 2008 score.
-I am delighted to now report that AGL's overall employee engagement in employee engagement, over the three years since 2007, to a total of 67 percent.
+I am delighted to now report that AGL's overall employee engagement score has increased by a further 10 percent.
+This brings the improvement in employee engagement, over the three years since 2007, to a total of 67 percent.